infovirtuel/Atera-Report-Generator/README.md

 ## UI:

+Combine all the output popups into a single one before UI display

 Menu to create new scheduled tasks from the UI.

-# Work in Progress for 1.5.4.x
+# Roadmap for 1.5.4.x

 ## BACKEND:

+Reduce the anount of API calls and faster reporting with caching optional feature

+function to choose cache deprecation time

 Cleanup of redundant functions to make the integration of http/generic/tcp devices easier

+Split functions in different py files (compiled in one executable)

 ## SECURITY:

 Password-derived encryption for API key in config.ini

 ## UI:

-Combine all the output popups into a single one before UI display

 Individual tabs for General/Email/SMTP configuration menu